 King Felipe VI and Queen Letizia of Spain today presided over the act of granting “la Caixa” scholarship granted by the “la Caixa” Banking Foundations to the 120 selected students, in its thirty-sixth edition, to pursue postgraduate studies in the best universities in the world.

-With the aid of “la Caixa” Banking Foundation students will be trained in some of the most prestigious academic centers in the world: 65 to study at universities in Europe, and 55 for North America (United States and Canada) and the Asia-Pacific region (Australia, China, Singapore, Japan, India and South Korea).
+With the aid of “la Caixa” Banking Foundation students will be trained in some of the most prestigious academic centers in the world: 65 to study at universities in Europe, and 55 for North America (the United States and Canada) and the Asia-Pacific region (Australia, China, Singapore, Japan, India and South Korea).

-After their Majesties arrival, Emilia Jordi, host of the event, Javier Ventura-Traveset, spokesperson for the European Space Agency in Spain and intern from the United States in 1990 opened the event.
+After their arrival, Emilia Jordi, host of the event, Javier Ventura-Traveset, spokesperson for the European Space Agency in Spain and intern from the United States in 1990 opened the event.

 King Felipe and Queen Letizia granting the scholarships to the students in the auditorium of CaixaForum Madrid.

 The scholarships of “la Caixa” are awarded in competitive competition.
 Applications must pass a first evaluation phase through the peer review system, and all those that receive the best grades are called for a personal interview.
 In the selection process, university professors with international experience participate in this type of evaluation process.
 The selection criteria take into account, among others, aspects linked to the excellence of the projects.
-Both the number of applications received and the rigor and level of requirement of the selection processes ensure that the candidates finally selected accredit outstanding levels of excellence.
+Both the number of applications received and the rigour and level of requirement of the selection processes ensure that the candidates finally selected accredit outstanding levels of excellence.

 Speaking at the event Felipe encouraged the students saying, “The majority of scholars will end up going back to Spain at the end of your studies or, in some cases, a few years later.
 It is natural and legitimate for each person to seek and try to find their way wherever life offers the best options.”
 The King stressed that “do your best also to make your successes redirect in your fellow citizens.
 The progress of our country needs you; we need you to be involved in it, so that with your knowledge, skills and experience you contribute to our progress and improvement.
 I am sure that each of you – when possible – will know how to make this a reality. “